Category:Scraping Tools

 WebScrapingAPI provides several scraping products including Browser API, Amazon API, and SERP API.
 The Browser API handles geolocation targeting, proxy rotation, CAPTCHA solving, and JavaScript rendering, while advanced parameters allow custom headers, cookies, session persistence, and HTML-to-JSON parsing.

 The platform offers official SDKs for Python, Scrapy, Node.js, and Java to simplify integration across different tech stacks.
-In our tests, WebScrapingAPI achieved 90.84% average success rate with 12.3 seconds average response time, placing it in the middle tier for both metrics but with a unique flat-rate pricing advantage.
+In our tests, WebScrapingAPI achieved 92.10% average success rate with 14.2 seconds average response time, placing it in the middle tier for reliability with most domains now running on the standard 1-credit rate.

 Pros